SAML Authentication

 Keycloak

 In order to configure Keycloak as an Identity Provider for OpenNebula, your will need to create a SAML client.
-Navigate to your Keycloak realm (or create a new one for OpenNebula) and go to the Clients section.
+Navigate to your Keycloak realm (or create a new one for OpenNebula)

-Create a new client by clicking on Create client.
-Set the following general settings:
+Now go to the Clients section and create a new client by clicking on Create client.

 - Client type -